How to Play Roulette Online

 • Split: You are covering two adjacent numbers on the roulette table with chips placed on the line between the two numbers, such as 16 and 17.
 Winning split bets pay out at 17 to 1, and remember that numbers next to each other on the table won't be next to each other on the roulette wheel.

-• Corner: Also known as square bets, these cover four numbers in a row that must form a square, such as 1, 2, 4, 5.
+• Corner: Also known as a square bet, a corner bet covers four numbers in a row that must form a square, such as 1, 2, 4, 5.
 Players place chips on the corner where the four numbers meet with payouts of 8 to 1.

 • Six Line: These cover six consecutive numbers on two adjacent rows such as 1, 2, 3, 4, 5, 6 or 7, 8, 9, 10, 11, 12 - with odds of 5 to 1.
 They are sometimes referred to as a quint bet.